ekorre1001/ML/README.md

 # Machine-Learning

-Labs from the machine learning course
+Labs from the machine learning courses